2018 Liga 3 (Indonesia): National round

 A total of 32 teams (20 teams from national zone route and 12 teams from The regional route) compete in this round.

 First round

 In this first round, 32 teams divided into eight groups.
 Each group played a home tournament basis.
 First round was played from 26 November – 2 December 2018.
 Winner and runner-up of each group advanced to second round.

 Group A

 PSGC hosted this group at Galuh Stadium, Ciamis Regency and Wiradadaha Stadium, Tasikmalaya.

 Group B

 PSCS hosted this group at Wijayakusuma Stadium, Cilacap Regency and Goentoer Darjono Stadium, Purbalingga Regency.

 Group C

 Bogor hosted this group at Mini Stadium and Pakansari Stadium, Cibinong.
-But due to 212 reunion activity and the arrival of the president to Pakansari Stadium (Indonesian Teacher's Union Anniversary), the last matches in this group was moved to Heri Sudrajat Stadium, Depok and PPMP Stadium, Sentul without spectators.
+But due to 212 reunion activity and the arrival of the president to Pakansari Stadium (Indonesian Teachers' Union Anniversary), the last matches in this group was moved to Heri Sudrajat Stadium, Depok and PPMP Stadium, Sentul without spectators.